rdmtc/node-red-contrib-sun-position/README.md

 - **Offset** An optional property which is only available if an time is choosen.
 The offset can be a positive or negative and defines a time offset to the choosen time.
 - **Days** An optional property which is only available if an time is choosen.
 There can be defined on which days a msg should be emited.

+- **Property** _optional_ here can be defined a context property which must be of tyxpe boolean.
+If this property is true alternate time will be used.
+- **Alternate time** _optional_ defines an alternate start time which will be used if the property is true.
+This can be used for different times for example of holidays/weekend.

+- **Additional Inject on Start** If this checkbox is set the inject node dcan emit the message on Node-Red Start or on any deploy of this node.
+There can be defined a delay after the emit should be done.
+This can be usefull for initializing any flow.

 #### Node Input

 It has only a button as input, where the massage could injected into a flow manually.